Worthing Heat Network

 Worthing Heat Network area - first phase (credit Hemiko)

-Which buildings will connect to the Worthing Heat Network first?
+Which buildings are connecting to the Worthing Heat Network first?

 Photo: Worthing Town Hall